filecoin-project/FIPs/FIPS/fip-removeBatchBalancer.md

 pub struct Partition {
   // existing fields ...

+  /// Subset of sectors that have been terminated but their fee has not yet been removed from the
+  /// total daily fee for this partition.
+Reconciliation of the fee for these sectors will be
+  /// performed at the time the fee is payable. pub fee_deductions: BitField,

   /// The total fee payable per day for this partition, this represents a sum of the daily fee
   /// amounts for all sectors in this partition. pub daily_fee: TokenAmount,
 }
 ```

-Fees are calculated for each sector at various points in their lifecycle and the `daily_fee` value in their assigned partition is updated accordingly.
+Fees are calculated for each sector at multiple points in their lifecycle and the `daily_fee` value in their assigned partition is updated accordingly.
 The fee is calculated as a fixed fraction of the circulating supply at the time of sector activation.
 The circulating supply value is taken from the record in the power actor for the day of sector activation; the last average circulating supply value recorded before the sector activation epoch is used.
 This same value can be looked up at any future point in time to calculate the fee for potential adjustments.

 For each of `ProveCommitSectors3`, `ProveCommitAggregate` and `ProveCommitSectorsNI` the fee is for each sector committed is calculated at the time of the message and added to the existing `daily_fee` total recorded in the partition the sector is assigned to.

 Faults have no impact on a partition's `daily_fee` value.

+Early terminations, both automatic and manual, will result in a reduction of the partition's `daily_fee` value for the sectors being terminated.
+Early terminations are currently handled at the end of each proving deadline via cron, and for efficiency, sector state is not fetched, but sector numbers and power adjustments are memoised per partition and reconciled later.
+Fee adjustment for early termination will also be memoised and reconciled at the time the fee is payable.
+When a sector number is added to the partition's `terminated` bitfield, the sector number will also be added to the `fee_deductions` bitfield.
+The `fee_deductions` bitfield will be used to track the sectors that have been terminated but their fee has not yet been removed from the total `daily_fee` for this partition. `fee_deductions` does not need to be used for any functionality other than fee reconciliation (although it will be useful for external inspection where total partition fee amounts are required).

-Early terminations, both automatic and manual, will result in a reduction of the partition's `daily_fee` value for the sectors being terminated. `daily_fee` is reduced by the daily fee recalculated for the sector by using the activation epoch and average circulating supply value for that epoch as described above.
+Reconciliation of the fee for these sectors will be performed at WindowPoSt via a `Deadline`'s `record_proven_sectors`.
+Each `Partition` will be asked for its fee amount via a new method and it is within this method that any sector's numbers recorded in `fee_deductions` will have their fee recalculated and deducted from the total `daily_fee` for the partition.
+The `fee_deductions` bitfield will be cleared after reconciliation. `daily_fee` is reduced by recalculating the sector's daily fee by using the activation epoch and average circulating supply value for that epoch as described above.
 In this way, addition and removal of sectors from a partition will adjust the daily fee by the correct amount, resulting in no over or undercharging.

+#### Migration

+At activation of this FIP, a new layout for the `Partition` block type will be introduced, adding a new field, `daily_fee: TokenAmount`.
+A migration will be performed on all partitions, within all deadlines, across all miner actors.
+At the time of writing there are 293,000 partitions on the chain, distributed across the 695,000 miner actors.
+Each of these will need to be migrated to the new format.
+The migration will be performed by loading the existing partition state, copying the existing fields to the new format, and setting the `daily_fee` field to zero.
+The new format will be used for all new partitions created after the activation of this FIP.

 #### Alternative fee implementation